quality-attributes/issue-collector/README.md

 To be able to use the Github API methods for command lines, an OAUTH token is needed.
 Github provides [an article](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) showing the request procedure.

-Once the token is provided, It shoud be placed on a `.env` file as follows:
+Once the token is provided, it should be placed on a `.env` file as follows:

 ```js
   GH_OAUTH=[your-access-token-provided-by-github]